We want to help you look after your tokyobike, so please read the tips and advice below to keep your bike running smoothly.

 • Once the chain is clean, use your rag to ‘floss’ the cassette

-• After cleaning, reapply lubricant – during the rainy season, we recommend Type B Orontas lubricant, which is more sticky so it won’t come off your chain when it rains
+• After cleaning, reapply lubricant – during the rainy season, we recommend Orontas Type B Lubricant, which is more viscous so it won’t come off your chain when it rains

 • Apply a drop of lubricant approximately every four chain links as you slowly turn the pedal spreading the oil

-Tokyobike frames and components are mainly made of steel so to avoid any rust and keep it in good condition, please keep your bike dry.
+tokyobike frames and components are mainly made of steel so to avoid any rust and keep it in good condition, please keep your bike dry.
 We highly recommend storing your bike inside, or at least undercover, to prevent colour fade or rust over time.
 We know that not everyone has space to store their bike inside so if your are unable to do so then we would recommend using a bike cover.
-We stock Topeak bike covers in two sizes to fit any tokyobike models and most other bikes.
 After riding in heavy rain it is best to to dry off your bike.
 Please also be aware that bright colours have a tendency to fade when exposed to direct sunlight, and similarly tyre walls and cable covers can crack or deteriorate over time if consistently exposed to direct sunlight.

 Keeping the air in your tyres topped up will result in a smoother, faster ride and help avoid punctures.
 The recommended air pressure (PSI) is written on the tyre wall and if there is a range you should aim for the maximum.
 We recommend pumping up your tyres every two weeks even if you are not riding every day.
 Riding with low-pressure tyres can easily lead to punctures.
 This happens when the rim hits against the ground, particularly if you go over a bump, pinching the tube and potentially damaging the tyre.

 Recommended PSI for tokyobikes

 • Sport, SS, CS (650c wheels): 125 PSI

 • Little Tokyobike: 35 PSI